 Tackling inflation will undoubtedly help fleets reduce operational costs, and less war and unnecessary government spending can help spur economic growth.
 There are a couple other things that can take that cost reduction a step further, though.
 Trump’s policies around investing in U.S. energy independence should, similar to his last term, reduce fuel costs.
 Plus, the U.N. is already discussing negotiating buying more LNG from the U.S. — as opposed to from Russia — to avoid Trump’s tariff plan, which is beneficial to the U.S. economy.

-Fleetio updates to keep assets rollin’
+New updates keep your fleet rollin’

-Check out what’s new
+Check out the latest